Jhan-P/cse15l-lab-reports/Lab Report 1.md

 `cat` <file directory> - displays the contents of the given file

-`ls` - displays all files and directories in the current directory
+`ls` or `ls -t` - displays all files and directories in the current directory

+`ls -a` - shows all files in the current directory, including files that begin with a ‘.’

+`ls -l` - shows all files in the current directory with more information regarding file privacy and creation date

+`ls -lat` - combines all aspects of the three commands above this one

+Here is an example of the `ls -a` command:

+*Screenshot*